Terpenoid: Structure and classification

 Terpenoids are modified terpenes, wherein methyl groups have been moved or removed, or oxygen atoms added.
 Some authors use the term "terpene" more broadly, to include the terpenoids.
 Just like terpenes, the terpenoids can be classified according to the number of isoprene units that comprise the parent terpene:

 Terpenoids can also be classified according to the type and number of cyclic structures they contain: linear, acyclic, monocyclic, bicyclic, tricyclic, tetracyclic, pentacyclic, or macrocyclic.
 The Salkowski test can be used to identify the presence of terpenoids.

 Biosynthesis

 Terpenoids, at least those containing an alcohol functional group, often arise by hydrolysis of carbocationic intermediates produced from geranyl pyrophosphate.
 Analogously hydrolysis of intermediates from farnesyl pyrophosphate gives sesquiterpenoids, and hydrolysis of intermediates from geranylgeranyl pyrophosphate gives diterpenoids, etc.

+Impact on aerosols

+In air, terpenoids are converted into various species, such as aldehydes, hydroperoxides, organic nitrates, and epoxides by short-lived free radicals (like the hydroxyl radical) and to a lesser extent by ozone.
+These new species can dissolve into water droplets and contribute to aerosol and haze formation.
+Secondary organic aerosols formed from this pathway may have atmospheric impacts.

+As an example the Blue Ridge Mountains in the U.S. and Blue Mountains of New South Wales in Australia are noted for having a bluish color when seen from a distance.
+Trees put the "blue" in Blue Ridge, from their terpenoids released into the atmosphere.